Jeanette MacDonald: Death

 MacDonald's crypt, marked as "Jeanette MacDonald Raymond" in her handwriting.
 The birth year is incorrect because studios had made her appear younger.
 When Raymond died in 1998, his remains were placed in the same crypt with hers, with his name added.

 MacDonald died at the Houston Methodist Hospital from heart failure on January 14, 1965, with Raymond by her hospital bed.
 Two years before, she had been assigned Dr. Michael DeBakey, who had recently operated successfully on the Duke of Windsor, in the hope that he could save her.
 Despite the surgery, MacDonald became ill with pleurisy the week after, and was in Houston Methodist Hospital for over a month.
 In December 1964, her condition worsened and she was rushed to UCLA Medical Center.
 DeBakey suggested open-heart surgery, and Raymond brought MacDonald into the hospital January 12.
 On the afternoon of the 14th, Raymond was at her bedside massaging her feet when she died.
-He said that their last conversation was when MacDonald said, "I love you," and he replied, "I love you too;" she then sighed deeply, and her head hit the pillow.
+He said that their last conversation was when MacDonald said, "I love you", and he replied, "I love you too"; she then sighed deeply, and her head hit the pillow.

 The funeral took place on January 18.
 Along with close family and widower Raymond, it was notably attended by a handful of MacDonald's costars (such as Eddy, Allan Jones, Chevalier, Joe E. Brown, Spencer Tracy, Lloyd Nolan, etc.), representatives of her fan club, former presidents Harry S. Truman and Dwight D. Eisenhower, Senator George Murphy, former vice-president Richard Nixon, future governor & president Ronald Reagan, and Mary Pickford; Dr. Gene Emmet Clark of the Church of Religious Science officiated.
 Newsreel footage shows Nelson Eddy as the last person to exit the church, with Lauritz Melchior and other celebrities offering him condolences.
-MacDonald was interred in a pink-marbled crypt at Forest Lawn Memorial Park, Glendale, which reads "Jeanette MacDonald Raymond."
-Hers is next to Nat King Cole, and George Burns and Gracie Allen.
+MacDonald was interred in a pink-marbled crypt at Forest Lawn Memorial Park, Glendale, which reads "Jeanette MacDonald Raymond".